katoys/version-incrementer/README.md

 ## Description

-- This is a simple script that increments the version number in a file.
+- This is a simple gradle plugin that increments the version number in a YAML.
-- It is intended to be used in a CI/CD pipeline to increment the version number in a file.
+- It is intended to be used in a CI/CD pipeline to increment the version number in a YAML.
-- The script will increment the version number in the file by 1.
-- The script will also update the version number in the file if it is already present.
-- The script will also create the file if it does not exist.
+- The plugin supports semantic versioning. ( `MAJOR.MINOR.PATCH` )
+- THe plugin supports version modifiers such as SNAPSHOT, GA.

 ## Usage plugin

 ### Installation

 - Add the following to your `build.gradle.kts` (Kotlin DSL).
 For Groovy DSL, please change accordingly.
-    ```build.gradle.kts
+    ```
     plugins {
         id("io.github.katoys.version-incrementer") version "1.0.0"
     }